‘Gilmore Girls’ Revival Returning Is ‘Definitely Possible’ Says Show’s Creator

 The Gilmore Girls revival was one of the most anticipated Netflix shows in recent years, and fans want more.
-After the revival, titled A Year In The Life, ended with a huge, stunning cliffhanger, fans couldn’t want to find out what happens next.
+After the revival, titled A Year In The Life, ended with a huge, stunning cliffhanger, fans can’t wait to find out what happens next.
 However, rumors have been swirling that the show may end forever on Rory’s shocking last words.

 According to a June 12 report by Life & Style Magazine, Gilmore Girls fans still have hope that the revival could return for more episodes.
-The show’s creator, Amy Sherman-Palladino recently opened up about the possibility of returning to Stars Hollow yet again.
+The show’s creator, Amy Sherman-Palladino, recently opened up about the possibility of returning to Stars Hollow yet again.

-Although Sherman-Palladino has inked a new deal with Amazon, where her latest project The Marvelous Mrs. Maisel streams, she says that Gilmore Girls wouldn’t be impacted by the her affiliation with Amazon.
+Although Sherman-Palladino has inked a new deal with Amazon, where her latest project The Marvelous Mrs. Maisel streams, she says that Gilmore Girls wouldn’t be impacted by her affiliation with Amazon.
 In fact, although she has a contract with Amazon, Amy says that Amazon has given her the okay to recreate Stars Hollow for Netflix if everyone could find the time to return for another season.

 “We carved out a little niche for ourselves with Amazon saying that if we ever want to do it, if the girls and us get together and we have a concept that works, then we have the freedom to do it,” Amy told RadioTimes.com.

-Of course, Netflix has been interested in bringing Gilmore Girls back for more, especially since they stream the original series, and had such a big response to A Year In The Life.
+Of course, Netflix has been interested in bringing Gilmore Girls back for more, especially since they stream the original series and had such a big response to A Year In The Life.
 Many of the cast members have also spoken about returning to the show yet again, and the consensus is that the script and timing would both have to be perfect.

 Season 1 to A Year In The Life pic.twitter.com/P6K37mvjYc